ggtracker/sc2reader/docs/source/index.rst

 .. attribute:: avg_apm

-    The average of all the avlues in the APM dict up until the point that the player has died.
+    The average of all the values in the APM dict up until the point that the player has died.

 .. attribute:: result